Solution selling is probably no mystery to you. You may even be using it as your sales methodology of choice.

 Solution selling is a strategy that took off in the mid-1980s.
 It's centered on the idea that, as a salesperson, it's your job to diagnose a prospect’s needs, then present them with the right solution.

-In most cases, a prospect won't even know that they are facing any kind of problem or solution.
-They certainly don't see it as being urgent or understand how to address the problem.
+In most cases, a prospect won't even know that they face any problem or solution.
+They certainly don't see it as being urgent or understand how to address the issue.

-Because of this, a salesperson is an important commodity.
-In solution selling, it's the salesperson's job to help a prospect understand and properly react to the problem.
-One of the best places salespeople can learn new techniques and hone their skills is through online learning, so be sure to choose the best online sales course that will deliver the results you are looking to achieve.
+Because of this, a salesperson is an essential commodity.
+For example, it's the salesperson's job to help a prospect understand and adequately react to the problem in solution selling.
+One of the best places salespeople can learn new techniques and hone their skills is online learning, so be sure to choose the best online sales course to deliver the results you are looking to achieve.

-In this article, we'll look at solution selling vs product selling to uncover which method works best in 2021 and beyond.
+This article will look at solution selling vs. product selling to uncover which method works best in 2021 and beyond.

 Defining Solution Selling

-In solution selling, your salespeople are trained to holistically consider the needs of a prospect.
-The goal is to ultimately recommend the services or products that'll best address the customer's concerns and problems.
+In solution selling, your salespeople are trained to consider the needs of a prospect holistically.
+The goal is to ultimately recommend the services or products that best address the customer's concerns and problems.

 It's a process that requires empathy and critical thought, along with a good grasp of the prospect's current circumstances.
-In a lot of cases, selling a service or product just for the sake of selling it can be a simple concept.
+But, in many cases, selling a service or product just for the sake of selling it can be a simple concept.